 - Fill the paper or foil-lined pie shell with pie weights.
 These can be store-bought ceramic pie weights, (found with baking supplies, such as rolling pins and pie dishes), or don’t waste your money and use what most bakers use…dried beans.
 Any dried lentils, peas, beans, etc.. will work.

-- Here’s a tip that some bakers use, although I haven’t used this myself.
+- Here’s another tip some bakers use.
 If baking the pie shell until it’s totally baked through, bake the pie shell, brush the bottom with an egg white.
 Place the pie shell back in the oven for about 45 seconds, just long enough to set the egg white.
 This will also keep your crust from getting soggy if you’re filling it with a cream filling and not returning it to the oven.